API Reference

 TimeseriesUtilities.tsem — Method

-tsem(x, [dt]; dim=nothing, query=nothing)Calculate the standard error of the mean of x along the dim dimension, optionally grouped by dt.
+tsem(x, [dt]; dim=nothing)Calculate the standard error of the mean of x along dimension dim, optionally grouped by dt.

 TimeseriesUtilities.tshift — Function